 It would require an unusually centrist Democrat to accomplish anything in the next administration – Pressure to retaliate from the hard left will likely lead to a campaign of investigation and prosecutions that rival the McCarthy era and drive the legislative branch into even more inefficiency.

 Experience has taught me that investigating someone you have animosity toward leads to the “we have to get the bastard for something” school of facts.
-Imagine a criminal or even an impeachment proceeding.
+Imagine a criminal proceeding in today’s climate of conflict.
 The polarization of what is left of the Republic would be complete; it would create a rift that will never heal.

 Gerald Ford faced the same problem and understood that unless he could force the two sides back together, the republic was lost.
 I can’t help but believe that Mr. Ford reflected on those words he recited as he accepted a Naval Commission in WW2, “… all enemies foreign and Domestic” – Ford knew he was facing the most powerful of domestic enemies – division and civil unrest at the grassroots level.